Systematic shell-model study of $^{98-130}$Cd isotopes and $8^+$ isomeric states: Introduction

 In the previous theoretical works, Schmidt $et$ $al.$ \cite{Schmidt} performed shell-model calculations for even-even $^{98-108}$Cd isotopes.
+Nomura $et$ $al.$ \cite{Nomura} investigated the structure of even-even $^{108-116}$Cd isotopes by combining the self-consistent mean-field approach and the interacting boson model.
 Blazhev $et$ $al.$ \cite{Blazhev} identified a core excited $I^{\pi}$=(12$^{+}$) spin-gap isomer in $^{98}$Cd.
-They have also discussed the measured $E4$ and $E2$ strengths, $^{100}$Sn core excitations, and the origin of empirical polarization charges in large-scale shell-model calculations.
+They have also discussed the measured $E4$ and $E2$ strengths, $^{100}$Sn core excitations, and the origin of the empirical polarization charges in large-scale shell-model calculations.
 Boelaert $et$ $al.$ \cite{Boelaert} performed shell-model calculations for even-even $^{98-106}$Cd isotopes and calculated energy spectra and transition probabilities.
-Clark $et$ $al.$ \cite{Clark} studied the gamma decay of excited states in $^{100}$Cd with Gammasphere array following the $^{46}$Ti($^{58}$Ni,2$p$,2$n$) reaction at 215 MeV.
-They compared their results with shell-model calculations.
-Maheshwari $et$ $al.$ \cite{Maheshwari} studied the energy variation of $2^{+}_{1}$ states and $B(E2;0^{+}_{1}\rightarrow2^{+}_{1})$ trends in the Cd, Sn and Te isotopic chains using generalized seniority approach.
+Clark $et$ $al.$ \cite{Clark} studied the gamma decay of excited states in $^{100}$Cd with Gammasphere array following the $^{46}$Ti($^{58}$Ni,2$p$,2$n$) reaction at 215 MeV, which were compared with shell-model results.
+Maheshwari $et$ $al.$ \cite{Maheshwari} studied the energy variation of $2^{+}_{1}$ states and $B(E2;0^{+}_{1}\rightarrow2^{+}_{1})$ trends in the Cd, Sn, and Te isotopic chains using generalized seniority approach.

-The aim of the present paper is to perform systematic shell-model calculations for even $^{98-130}$Cd isotopes.
-We have investigated different properties of these isotopes like excitation energy, reduced electromagnetic transition probabilities, isomeric states, electric quadrupole, and magnetic moments from neutron-deficient isotopes (near the proton drip line) to the neutron-rich isotopes up to $N=82$.
-Recently, several new experimental data are available in Cd isotopic chain for low-lying spin states.
-Therefore, we have focused here on the low-lying spin states of these isotopes.
+To study the structural evolution of the even-even Cd isotopes, we performed systematic shell-model calculations for even $^{98-130}$Cd isotopes.
+We mainly discuss the behavior of excitation energy spectra, the inverted parabolic shape of $B(E2; 0^+_1\rightarrow 2^+_1)$ transition in the Cd chain, and the isomeric $8^+$ states.
+Since several new experimental data have been available in cadmium isotopes for low-lying spin states recently, we here focus on the low-lying spin states of these isotopes.